-- Foreign currency exposures in the Diversified Strategies Growth A, Diversified Strategies Growth B, Diversified Strategies Income, Long Term Fixed Interest and Inflation Linked Securities B asset classes are fully hedged to Australian dollars. - Foreign currency exposures over the developed markets component of the International Equities A, International Equities Passive A, International Equities B and International Equities Passive B asset classes are 40% hedged to Australian dollars.
+- Foreign currency exposures in the diversified strategies (growth), diversified strategies (income), fixed interest and inflation linked securities asset sectors are fully hedged to Australian dollars. - Foreign currency exposures over the developed markets component of the international equities asset class are 50% hedged to Australian dollars.

-For the purpose of managing foreign currency risk, within defined constraints, the exposure to foreign currency can be varied from the strategic policy stated above.
+For the purpose of managing foreign currency risk, within defined constraints, the exposure to foreign currency can be varied from the strategic policy stated above, by Funds SA.